newDINO/mathio/README.md

         1. autoclear when both empty ✔️
         2. leaving space when empty ✔️
         3. arrow left and right leaving ✔️
-        4. arrow down/up for switching and grandgrandparent behavior
+        4. arrow down/up for switching and grandgrandparent behavior ✔️
-        5. cursor enter and leave
+        5. cursor enter and leave ✔️
-    2. integral
+    2. integral ✔️
 4. short cuts for square and ...
 5. undo and redo
-6. Matrix
+6. Matrix 🏗
-7. bracket automation
+7. bracket auto fill
 8. Selection
+9. remove parentElement error
+10. fix display bugs in firefox
 #### mathml and latex export 🏗
 #### hand writing
 #### improve compatibility with older browers